-2021 New Movie Releases: The Full Movie Release Date Schedule For Next Year
+2021 New Movie Releases: The Full Movie Release Date Schedule

 Friday October 1st

-The Batman - Rating TBD - Robert Pattinson, Zoë Kravitz
+The Addams Family 2 - Rating TBD - Oscar Isaac, Charlize Theron

 Friday October 15th

-Halloween Kills - Rating TBD - Jamie Lee Curtis, Anthony Michael Hall
+Halloween Kills - Theatrical and Peacock Release - Rated R - Jamie Lee Curtis, Anthony Michael Hall

 The Last Duel - Rating TBD - Ben Affleck, Matt Damon